Ep11phany/Ep11phany/README.md

 -  Ph.D.
 Candidate, Institute of Software, Chinese Academy of Science

-- 🔭 Currently working on neural network verification
+- 🔭 Currently working on Trustworthy AI

 - 🐠 Have researched in KWS and NLG